Alfresco/docs-alfresco/content-services/latest/support/index.md

 Here is a list of the individual components that have been through the complete Alfresco Quality Assurance and Certification activities for Alfresco Content Services 7.4.

 Choose a combination of products to build your own Supported Stack.
-If anything is unclear then please contact [Support](https://support.alfresco.com){:target="_blank"}.
+If anything is unclear then please [contact Support]({% link support/latest/contact.md %}).

 {% capture seven-four-zero %}